Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 • Results in more latency and a slowdown in response times for customers

-3: Composable Vs. Headless An E-commerce Architecture
+5: Composable E-commerce Architecture

-A] Composable Architecture
+Composable E-commerce Architecture | Binmile

-This architecture refers to an E-commerce platformโ€™s different services that can be developed and deployed in different ways to cater to specific business requirements.
+This architecture refers to an E-commerce platform’s different services that can be developed and deployed in other ways to cater to specific business requirements.

 Pros of Composable Architecture: